 My research interests revolve around the interplay between ethnic/religious identities and state institutional design in the Middle East and South Asia.
 More specifically, I focus on states with long histories of democratic government whose institutional designs represent an attempt to bring about unity in diversity, such as India and Lebanon.
-Specific questions that I am interested in investigating include the impact of nationalist narratives on institutional design and the use of institutional design to regulate identity cleavages and prevent civil conflict.
-Other research interests include the effect of politicised religious identities on the development of languages (specifically Arabic and Hindi-Urdu), the political ideology of Jawaharlal Nehru, and ideas of pluralism and democracy in contemporary Islamic political thought.
+Particular questions that I am interested in investigating include the impact of nationalist narratives on institutional design and the use of institutional design to regulate identity cleavages and prevent civil conflict.
+Other research interests include the effect of politicised religious identities on the development of languages (specifically Arabic and Hindi-Urdu) and Islamic political thought.

 I hold a BA/MA in international studies and BAs in Arabic and French from the University of Oklahoma.
 Additionally, I am the recipient of a Fulbright-Nehru Student Research grant (India, 2020), a State Department Critical Language Scholarship award (Arabic - Amman, Jordan, 2019), and two Foreign Language and Area Studies (FLAS) fellowships (Hindi, 2020-21; Urdu, 2021-22) at UC Berkeley.